FlowWest/swc-habitat-suitability/data-raw/scripts/inundation-duration.md

 # select a representative best flow gage to use for each reach, ideally available 25+ years
 # refer to https://cdec.water.ca.gov/dynamicapp/staMeta?station_id=### start 10/1/1997 - 09/30/2023
-# drainage areas from StreamStats gage-pages
+# drainage areas from StreamStats gage-pages: https://streamstats.usgs.gov/ss/?gage=### using USGS ID
-# mean annual flow is joined in based on the comid that the gage is located in
+# mean annual flow is joined in based on the comid that the gage is located in - refer to https://rivers.codefornature.org/#/map

 # get list of modelled flows for each dataset
 training_flows <- flow_to_suitable_area |>